timknut/gg.ldplot/README.md

 # gg.ldplot
-Plot a LD data.frame from vcftools with ggplot2
+Plot a pairwise LD matrix from vcftools with ggplot2

 ## Install
 ```{R}